MichaelAlbertoni/nanodegree-arcade-game/README.md

 **Instructions**

+To win the game you must reach the water 4 times.
+For this, you have 3 attempts to cross the scenery without colliding with the enemies.

+The movement of the player is accomplished through the arrow keys.

+**Instruções**

 Para vencer o jogo você deverá chegar a água 4 vezes.
 Para isso, você tem 3 tentativas de atravessar o cenário sem colidir com os inimigos.

-1 - O movimento do jogador é realizado por meio das setas do teclado.
+O movimento do jogador é realizado por meio das setas do teclado.